qiuxihuang/relativeLRs/README.md

 ```
 3_compile_rslts.R
 ```
-R code used to compile all simulations results
+R code used to compile all simulation results
 ```
 3_write_scenarios.R
 ```
-R code used to generate table of all considered scenarios
+R code used to summarizing all considered scenarios in a table
 ```
 4_for_plots.R
 ```
-R code used to prepare results for plots
+R code used to prepare simulation results for making plots
 ```
 5_gen_plots.R
 ```